Sujeong Shim

 WELCOME!

 I am an Assistant Professor of Political Science at New York University Abu Dhabi.
 Previously, I was a postdoc fellow at the University of Zurich.
-I earned my Ph.D. in Political Science at the University of Wisconsin - Madison in 2021 with an award-winning dissertation.
+I earned my Ph.D. in Political Science at the University of Wisconsin - Madison in 2021 with the Best IR Dissertation Award from the University.

 I was born and raised in Seoul, South Korea.
 While I am based in Abu Dhabi most of the time, I frequently travel to the US and Europe.
 During the summer, I spend time in Seoul.